 GES 456P • What Good is Leisure?
-Living the Rest of Your Life 3 Credits
+Living the Rest of Your Life 3 Credits.

-Examines how individuals and cultures have regarded time outside of work and family responsibilities.
+Examination of five ways that individuals and cultures have regarded time outside of work and family responsibilities.
 Study of time devoted to religious exercise, liberal arts education, social responsibilities, respite from labor, and recreation.
-Explores personal alternatives and experiential learning.
+Emphasis on exploring personal alternatives and experiential learning.
 Readings from philosophy, literature, anthropology, theology, and contemplative traditions.